-See 13(a)(1)(A) and 11(c)(1).
+To receive compensation under the Program, petitioner must prove either 1) that she suffered a "Table Injury" - i.e., an injury falling within the Vaccine Injury Table - corresponding to his vaccination, or 2) that she suffered an injury that was actually caused by a vaccine.
+See §§ 13(a)(1)(A) and 11(c)(1).
 An examination of the record did not uncover any evidence that petitioner suffered a "Table Injury."
-Further, the record does not contain persuasive evidence indicating that petitioner's alleged injury was vaccine-caused.
+Further, the record does not contain persuasive evidence indicating that petitioner's alleged injury was vaccine-caused or in any way vaccine-related.

 Under the Act, petitioner may not be given a Program award based solely on the petitioner's claims alone.
-Rather, the petition must be supported by either medical records or by the opinion of a competent physician. \$13(a)(1).
+Rather, the petition must be supported by either medical records or by the opinion of a competent physician. § 13(a)(1).
 In this case, because there are insufficient medical records supporting petitioner's claim, a medical opinion must be offered in support.
 Petitioner, however, has offered no such opinion that supports a finding of entitlement.

-Accordingly, it is clear from the record in this case that petitioner has failed to demonstrate either that he suffered a "Table Injury" or that petitioner's injuries were "actually caused" by a vaccination.
+Accordingly, it is clear from the record in this case that petitioner has failed to demonstrate either that she suffered a "Table Injury" or that her injuries were "actually caused" by a vaccination.
 Thus, this case is dismissed for insufficient proof.
 The Clerk shall enter judgment accordingly.